 It’s all always about people: Diversity

 We’ve loved working with the elected and co-opted volunteers who give their expertise and time as the 31 members of COPE Council.
 We have equally loved working with the small and awesome team of staff at COPE.
 Council members (and COPE’s membership in general) are the people who inspire and lead the work of COPE, and for everyone’s work we’re extremely grateful.
 Sometimes it is a challenge to find consensus among such diverse groups of people.
 Where there is no consensus we’re happy to report the differences.
 Such is the complexity of the publishing ethics world.
 Preprints, for example, can be divisive.
 People in some disciplines happily and comfortably embrace preprinting.
 For others, the risks of preprints are real and outweigh the benefits.
-Either way, the world still needs guidance on things like preprints from COPE, and we can benefit from exploring the very real differences of opinion.
+Either way, the world still needs guidance on things like preprints from COPE, and we can benefit from exploring the very real differences of opinion (by the way, our Preprints Discussion Document is being revised and will be out soon).
 Journal teams are another place where we champion diversity.
 Working with people from across cultures is what we need to address new and complex problems in publishing ethics and research integrity.
 Like we say above, it’s all always about people.

 Make new friends: Growth